 b.
-The BH-MCO as a Primary Contractor to DHS is permitted to retain profit.
-Profit will be monitored by DHS and will be a factor in future rate adjustments and negotiations.
+BH-MCOs as Primary Contractors to DHS or Private Sector BH-MCOs as contractors to a county are permitted to retain profit in accordance with the terms of their contract with the Primary Contractor.
+Profit will be monitored by DHS and will be a factor in future DHS rate adjustments and negotiations with the Primary Contractor.

 II-4.
-TASKS
+Tasks